sdenglis/cmpe013/Lab05/CE13_Lab5.X/README.txt

 >> While it took over 110 ms for SS, IS deftly beat it with a solid 25 ms -> more than 4x faster!
 >> The reason for this time discrepancy being that insertion sort's inner loop deals with previously-sorted elements.
 >> Thus, it gives itself leniency to find the correct location through comparisons rather than the brute-force iteration
 >> techniques associated with selection sort.
+In other words, selection sort has to search the entire unsorted list,
+>> whereas insertion sort acts by searching the already sorted section to find where to place the next element.

 2.)
 Summary: